MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-revalue-inventory.md

 ---
-title: Create New Value Entries for Items in the Inventory| Microsoft Docs
+title: Create New Value Entries for Items in the Stock| Microsoft Docs
-description: Describes how to appreciate or depreciate the value entries of one or more items in the inventory by posting their current, calculated value.
+description: Describes how to appreciate or depreciate the value entries of one or more items in the stock by posting their current, calculated value.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP